SebastianBathrick/SkimSkript/README.md

 |  float | bool  | boolean  |  string | is  |  or |
 |  and | then  | minus  |  plus |
 ## 3. ) Data Types
-Right now SkimSkript offers 4 different data types to choose from:
+Right now, SkimSkript offers four different data types to choose from:
 ### 3.1 ) Integers
 Whole numbers that truncate digits to the right of the decimal point.
 The data type can be written as ```int``` or ```integer```.
 Literals can be purely digits or a negative sign followed by digits.
 Examples: ```29```, ```5```, and ```-300```.